mephas/tteICE/README.md

 <!-- badges: end -->

-The goal of ICHe9r1 is to estimate the treatment effect for time-to-event outcomes with intercurrent events under ICH E9 (R1).
+The goal of the package “ICHe9r1” is to estimate the treatment effect for time-to-event outcomes with intercurrent events under ICH E9 (R1).

 ## Method

+### Five strategies to deal with intercurrent events

 The ICH E9 (R1) proposed five strategies to deal with intercurrent
 events: treatment policy strategy, composite variable strategy, hypothetical strategy, while on treatment strategy, and principal stratum strategy.
-To answer a specific scientific question, a specific strategy should be chosen before experimental design and analysis.
+To answer a specific scientific question, a corresponding strategy should be chosen before the experimental design and data analysis.
+The estimand to describe the distribution of the time to the primary outcome event is the potential cumulative incidence function (CIF).
+The treatment effect is defined as the contrast of the potential cumulative incidence functions under treated and control.

 - Treatment policy strategy.
 The treatment policy strategy addresses the problem of intercurrent events by expanding the initial treatment conditions to a treatment policy.
 This strategy is applicable only if intercurrent events do not hinder primary outcome events.
-It is confined to a semicompeting risks context. \<\>
+It is confined to a semicompeting risks context.
 - Composite variable strategy.
 The composite variable strategy addresses the problem of intercurrent events by expanding the outcome variables.
-  It aggregates the intercurrent event and primary outcome event into a single composite outcome variable. \<\>
+  It aggregates the intercurrent event and primary outcome event into a single composite outcome variable.
 - Hypothetical strategy.
 The hypothetical strategy envisions a hypothetical clinical trial condition where the occurrence of intercurrent events is restricted in certain ways.
 By doing so, the